Best holiday rental deals in Kiama

 Search and find a holiday rental fitting your criteria among the 582 unique accommodation options from different holiday letting websites in Kiama.
 Our website instantly compares each of the offers to help you save up to 44%.

 Recommended holiday lettings in Kiama

-Rent a holiday apartment, home or cottage in Kiama: from $121 per night
+Rent a holiday home, apartment or cottage in Kiama from just $75 per night

 Best holiday homes with a patio or terrace

 Best holiday lettings with a pool

 This is the climate diagram in Kiama.
 In January maximum temperatures go higher than 27°.
 No heat wave is expected in July, where minimum average temperatures usally hit a 6° low.
 The rainiest month is January while the driest month is May.

 Holiday Cottages in Kiama, A Gateway to Coastal Delights

 The town of Kiama, about 120km south of Sydney, is just the place to let you escape the mundane and rejuvenate amid various natural attractions.
 Located in New South Wales in Australia, this charming seaside town is home to everything from surfing beaches to interesting museums.